Multi-block exceptional points in open quantum systems: Connection between njLEPs and HEPs

 If $A$ and (or) $B$ has multiple Jordan blocks, let us denote the basis vectors as $v_{i,i_c}$ and $w_{j,j_c}$, where $i_c$ and $j_c$ now label the Jordan chains, while $i$ and $j$ denote the grades of the generalized eigenvectors within the chains.
-Fixing $i_c$ and $j_c$, we can construct the Jordan chains of $\BL$ using the procedure we have just described.
-To obtain the full Jordan basis of $\BL$, we need to combine the basis vectors resulting from all $(i_c,j_c)$ pairs.
+Fixing $i_c$ and $j_c$, we can construct the Jordan chains of $\mathscr{L}$ using the procedure we have just described.
+To obtain the full Jordan basis of $\mathscr{L}$, we need to combine the basis vectors resulting from all $(i_c,j_c)$ pairs.
+Correspondingly, if we denote by $m_{i_c}$ and $n_{j_c}$ the sizes of the Jordan chains of the matrices $A$ and $B$, we find the Jordan normal form of $\mathscr{L}$ by adding the blocks~\eqref{eq:single-pair} resulting from all $(i_c,j_c)$ combinations: